 3. You’ll want to type in their email address.
 You can also choose what the user will be to your team by selecting the user text and choosing from the dropdown menu.
 When finished, select the invite button.

-4. After you’ve selected invite, a pop up will appear stating that you have successfully invited a user.
+4. After you’ve selected an invite, a pop-up will appear stating that you have successfully invited a user.
 Select the ok button.

 5. Now that your users have been added, you can create groups to put them into.
 In the same section, select add group and begin typing into the text box that shows up.
 After you create your groups, you can add your team members into the designated groups, and they can be in more than one group.

-If you are anything like me, you need to keep a task list so you can remember what you and everyone else is doing.
+If you are anything like me, you need to keep a task list so you can remember what you and everyone else are doing.
 Keeping tasks in order is relatively easy with Wrike.

 The text box will show in the same space, and you can begin typing.
 Once finished, press enter.

 Add in all the tasks you want and need completing by your team.
 Once you add them in, they will automatically show below and allow you to continue entering more tasks.